ryang-bgl/interview-buddy/leetstack-landing/README.md

-  # leetstack-landing
+  # Static Website for Leetstack

-  This is a code bundle for leetstack-landing.
-The original project is available at https://www.figma.com/design/OjJ7FwqqeCjjZ4dlFeSIhe/leetstack-landing.
+  This is a code bundle for Static Website for Leetstack.
+The original project is available at https://www.figma.com/design/eysBxvzPYJ7YxJJZ59CRgy/Static-Website-for-Leetstack.

   ## Running the code